Aptyos/CleanDataWeek04/README.md

 - test/subject_test.txt:   Each row identifies the subject who performed the activity for each window sample.
 Its range is from 2 to 24.

-####  Execution of the script "run_analysis.R"  in RStudio or RGui
-   with the folloinwg directives:
+####  Execution of the script "run_analysis.R"  in RStudio or RGui with the folloinwg directives:
 - set the working directory above the one containing the "test" and "train" directories:
 - download the "run_analysis.R"  script in the session directory and execute it with: source("run_analysis.R")

-   first produces the dataset "result_data" following the ordered steps below:
+Will first produces the dataset "result_data" following the ordered steps below:
 - assembling the test and train datasets,
 - extracting only mean and standard deviation
 - using descriptive activity names to name the activities in the data set
 - labelling the data set with descriptive variable names.

-   and an independent tidy dataset "grp_result"
+Then an independent tidy dataset "grp_result"
 - created from the previous "result_data" dataset with the average of each variable for each activity and each subject.

-####  each record is a 68-variable vector with.
+####  each resuling record is a 68-variable vector with.
 - an activity label
 - an identifier of the subject who carried out the experiment
 - 66 time and frequency domain variables restricted to mean and standard deviation

-#### The following files are included:
+#### The following file is also included:
- The required files( and directories) to execute succesfully the script "run_analysis.R" :
-- new_features_info.txt: Shows information about the variables used on the feature vector.
+- new_features_info.txt: Shows information about the variables used on the feature vector with new names